 Ever wondered what marketing is like as a career choice?
 You’re not alone.
 Marketing jobs have become very sought-after in recent years as the variety of roles have grown with new technologies.
-While marketing can be deadline-driven and pressurised, it’s also highly social and collaborative, so can be an incredibly fulfilling career choice.
+While it can be deadline-driven and pressurised, it’s also highly social and collaborative, hence marketing can be an incredibly fulfilling career choice.

 It’s also a very creative sector, which means there’s a lot of competition out there to get into the industry.
 However, marketing is expected to be a key growth area for jobs in the coming years, so now’s a good time to start looking.

 What is marketing?